 And, Hilda Debacker knows firsthand how scholarships can transform the lives of those students who need them.
 When she first arrived in New York and was finishing high school, a homeroom teacher asked the class if anyone was interested in the Regents Scholarships, New York State’s merit-based scholarships.
 “I said, ‘sure,’” muses Debacker.
 Winning the prestigious and highly competitive scholarship enabled her to attend Cornell.
 She won an additional scholarship as well, and thus covered all of her tuition and costs.
 With those credentials, she was primed to continue her studies in Charleston, and eventually embark on a long and deeply rewarding teaching career there.

 “People ask me sometimes if I had problems being a woman,” she says, referring to the challenges many professional women confronted at the time she was working.
 “I never did.
 My father had two daughters and he was delighted.
 My husband thought, if anything, women were superior.
-And then I worked for Dr. Knisely,” she says, referring to William Knisely, the acclaimed anatomist who served as former chair of her department and president of MUSC.
+And then I worked for Dr. Knisely,” she says, referring to Melvin Knisely, the acclaimed anatomist who served as former chair of MUSC’s anatomy department.
 “He had the good sense to know that for the same money he could get two superior women.”

 Many years after retiring from teaching, Debacker still enjoys frequent interactions with students from decades ago.
 “I was at a high school graduation recently in Winston-Salem, N.C.
 I was admiring a woman’s ash blonde hair.
 She turned around, and it was a former student!” she says, her eyes sparkling as she relives the chance reconnection.